JAIIB Retail Banking Ch 11: NEFT National Electronic FT

 • ECS (Electronic Clearing System)

 These systems ensure safe, quick, and reliable fund transfers across banks.
-With increasing digital adoption, these methods are becoming more efficient, helping businesses and individuals manage transactions seamlessly.
+With increasing digital adoption in 2026, these methods are becoming more efficient, helping businesses and individuals manage transactions seamlessly.

 Key Remittance Products Explained